twolfson/git-sqwish/README.md

 1. Verify current branch is clean
 2. Verify current branch is ahead of `master` and won't conflict with a dry merge
-3. Checkout `.squashed` branch based off of `master`
+3. Checkout `.sqwished` branch based off of `master`
-4. Copy state of files from original branch to `.squashed` branch
+4. Copy state of files from original branch to `.sqwished` branch
 5. Collect commit messages from original branch into collective commit message
 6. If `message` was not provided, open `commit` prompt with collective message
-7. Commit changes to `.squashed` branch
+7. Commit changes to `.sqwished` branch

 ## FAQs
 ### Can we squash changes without moving to a new branch?